 The member can change MCOs any time after the first month of enrollment.

-The STAR+PLUS HCBS program has a cost limit based on a medical assessment, the medical necessity (MN)/level of care (LOC) assessment.
+The STAR+PLUS HCBS program has a cost limit based on a medical assessment, the Medical Necessity/Level of Care (MN/LOC) Assessment.
 The assessment results in the cost limit for the individual service plan (ISP).

 To be eligible for the STAR+PLUS HCBS program, an ISP must be developed within the cost limit that will meet the member's needs and ensure health and safety.